 |The 11th Armored Division liberated the Mauthausen camp.
 This photo was staged the next day, 6 May 1945, to celebrate the liberation.|

-Mauthausen was finally liberated by the prisoners on May 5th 1945, the only camp to be taken this way.
-The Nazis destroyed a lot of evidence before the liberation, though of course they could only do that with a small portion of the immense infrastructure.
+Mauthausen was finally liberated by the prisoners on May 5th, 1945, the only camp to be taken this way.
+The Germans destroyed a lot of evidence before the liberation, though of course, they could only do that with a small portion of the immense infrastructure.
 Photos remained, however, and preserved the reality of the horror.

 |Residents of nearby Linz review photos of the camp immediately after the war.|